-Transaction Code Code Detail Mod 1 Mod 2 Mod 3 Mod 4 Behavioral Health Hotline Services Peer Supported Warm Line H0030 Unit Value 1 contact Maximum Daily Units 1 unit • Service Definition Warm line services afford individuals access to 24/7 peer support and non-urgent crisis sinformation about community and natural supports.
-Warm transfers of calls can be made peer sup port, call ers can r eceive Admission Criteria Anyone with a behavioral health condition that calls the warm line for the purposes of peer support.
+Peer Support, Wellness and Respite Center - Warm Line Transaction Code Code Detail Code Mod Mod Mod 1 2 3 4 Behavioral Health Hotline Services Peer Supported Warm Line H0030 Unit Value 1 contact Maximum Daily Units 1 unit Service Definition Warm line services afford individuals access to 24/7 peer support and non-urgent crisis support over the telephone.
+In addition to peer support, callers can receive information about community and natural supports.
+Warm transfers of calls can be made to GCAL when appropriate.
+Admission Criteria Anyone with a behavioral health condition that calls the warm line for the purposes of peer support.
 Staffing Requirements A PSWRC has a full-time Director who is a Certified Peer Specialist.
-The number of remaining staff are defined in contracts but are required to be specially training such as Intentional Peer Support, CPR/First Aid, etc. (in rural areas, an individual expectation that the CPS credential will be achieved). l areas o Service Accessibility 24 hours, 7 days a week.
+The number of remaining staff are defined in contracts but are required to be specially trained Certified Peer Specialists who have participated in targeted areas of training such as Intentional Peer Support, CPR/First Aid, etc. (in rural areas, an individual with lived experience may be hired as staff with the performance expectation that the CPS credential will be achieved).
+Service Accessibility 24 hours, 7 days a week.
 Documentation Requirements Calls are documented by the PSWRC staff including time of call and CPS who provided support.
 Calls which are not indicated as Peer Support calls (wrong numbers, abandoned calls, etc.) are not documented as Warm-line contacts.
-Billing & Reporting Requirements If an individual calls more than once per day, he/she is reported as having received one Warm Line support for that day.
-Place of Service Code 99 will be used for all claims/encounter submissions to the ASO.